Hyp5r/ProctorScript/README.md

   !
 All third-party references removed.
   !
 Official release!
   + ADD: New icon for the EXE file.
+  + ADD: New switch -cleanini, used to drop a default ProctorScript.ini.
+  + ADD: Switch -help now shows documentation on command line switches added.
   * MODIFY: Resolution Change Launcher (reslauncher.ahk) was rewritten to execute quicker than before.
   * MODIFY: Default setup.ini scrubbed of third-party references.
   * MODIFY: ConsentBG is now killed when an option is submitted.